MEC Math CORPS AT A GLANCE / FOR MEMBERS

 Michigan Education Corps Math Corps’ goal is to help every Michigan child become algebra ready by ninth grade.
 We need your help to make this goal a reality for students in your community.

 MEC Math Corps members (Interventionists) commit to serving up to 1,200 hours following the school calendar.
-Full time Interventionists serve in elementary schools, and typically serve at least 35 hours per week, Monday-Friday during the school day.
-Interventionists serving part time serve in middle schools, and typically serve at least 21 hours per week, Tuesday-Thursday during the school day.
+Full time Interventionists serve in elementary schools, and typically serve at least 37.5 hours per week, Monday-Friday during the school day.
+Interventionists who serve part time serve in middle schools, and typically serve at least 21 hours per week, Tuesday-Thursday during the school day.

 Michigan Education Corps Math Corps is an AmeriCorps program.
 To learn more about AmeriCorps, visit our Members page or check out the National Service website.

 APPLY TO BE A MEC MATH CORPS INTERVENTIONIST TODAY!

 Read our frequently asked questions

 MEC MATH CORPS INTERVENTIONIST POSITION DESCRIPTION